Learn why carbs and productivity aren’t a good combo. Discover 3 ways you can eat right to boost your efficiency.

 If you’re looking for foods that boost brain performance, let me tell you that carbs and productivity don’t get along.

-Carbs, or carbohydrates, form an important part of our intake.
+Carbs, or carbohydrates, form an essential part of our intake.

 Despite its worth, it’s necessary that you keep in mind that not all carbs are the same.

 In fact, some are the worst alternatives you can pick when looking for brain food.